Kentzo/git-archive-all/README.markdown

   **-v, --verbose**         Enable verbose mode.

   **--prefix=PREFIX**       Prepend PREFIX to each filename in the archive.
 OUTPUT_FILE name is used by default to avoid tarbomb.
+You can set it to '' in order to explicitly request tarbomb.

   **--no-exclude**          Don't read .gitattributes files for patterns containing export-ignore attributes.